pagaf/SMILES-2026-Hallucination-Detection/README.md

 The implemented features:

 1. **L2 Norm of the last token on the final layer**
-   - Captures the activation magnitude at the point where the model finishes its answer.
+   Captures the activation magnitude at the point where the model finishes its answer.

 2. **L2 Norm of the last token on the penultimate layer**
-   - Provides a reference magnitude slightly earlier in the computation.
+   Provides a reference magnitude slightly earlier in the computation.

 3. **Cosine similarity between last token at layers −1 and −2**
-   - Measures how much the representation changes in the final step (“representation drift”).
+   Measures how much the representation changes in the final step (“representation drift”).
 Large drift indicates instability or uncertainty about the answer.

 4. **Cosine similarity between last token at layers −2 and −4**
-   - Captures a slightly longer‑range drift in late layers.
+   Captures a slightly longer‑range drift in late layers.

 5. **Spectral entropy of the per‑sequence Gram matrix (EigenScore proxy)**
-   - I take all non‑padding token vectors from the last layer, center them, compute the Gram matrix, obtain its eigenvalues, and compute
+   I take all non‑padding token vectors from the last layer, center them, compute the Gram matrix, obtain its eigenvalues, and compute
    \[
    H = -\sum_i p_i \log p_i,\quad p_i = \lambda_i / \sum_j \lambda_j
    \]
    Higher entropy corresponds to more diffuse / uncertain representations, in line with EigenScore’s intuition [web:101][web:147].

 6. **Maximum eigenvalue of the Gram matrix**
-   - Captures the dominant variance direction; high values reflect highly concentrated variance, which may correspond to more “confident” states.
+   Captures the dominant variance direction; high values reflect highly concentrated variance, which may correspond to more “confident” states.

-Code (simplified):
+Code (simplified, matching the final implementation):

 ```python
 def extract_geometric_features(hidden_states, attention_mask):